-When asking this question, you should first realise that the IB Diploma is a rigorous and demanding programme that provides you with a first-class preparation for you future after NCBIS.
+When asking this question, you should first realise that the IB Diploma is a rigorous and demanding programme that provides you with a first-class preparation for your future after NCBIS.
 Students follow a course of study with a global reputation for academic excellence, and universities throughout the world recognise the IB Diploma as an entrance qualification to higher education degree courses.
-In some countries, such as the United States or Canada, the IB Diploma qualifies students for advance placement or academic credits; furthermore, students with the IB Diploma are accepted at a higher rate at selective US universities than those with other qualifications.
+In some countries, such as the United States or Canada, the IB Diploma qualifies students for advanced placement or academic credits; furthermore, students with the IB Diploma are accepted at a higher rate at selective US universities than those with other qualifications.
 In general, European universities prefer the IB Diploma for entrance over IB Diploma Courses results.
 European and Canadian universities may require a SAT, if a student only has Diploma Courses.

 The official UCAS (University Counseling webpage)

 Students applying to UK universities must apply through the UCAS site (www.ucas.com) for most courses.
-This site has all the information students need to research courses, universities, get advice for writing the personal statements, and more.
+This site has all the information students need to research courses, universities, get advice for writing personal statements, and more.

 Every college and university maintains it own website offering all information on courses, programmes, course and application requirements, and even virtual tours of the campus.